 In particular, you may find that it’s much more realistic seeing these figures than seeing the five- and six-figure amounts many of the major bloggers are earning now.

 Don’t get me wrong, you should definitely aim to do the same!

 But let’s also be clear: blogging isn’t a side hustle where success comes overnight.

-It takes some time and, as most bloggers will tell you, some educating yourself on just how to make it work.
+It takes some time before you can start blogging for a living and, as most bloggers will tell you, some work at educating yourself on just how to make it work.